servian/TechChallengeApp/doc/readme.md

 update `conf.toml` with database settings (details on how to configure the application can be found in [config.md](config.md))

-`./TechTestApp updatedb` to create a database and seed it with test data
+`./TechTestApp updatedb` to create a database, tables, and seed it with test data.
+Use `-s` to skip creating the database.

 `./TechTestApp serve` will start serving requests